-Positive Psychology, however, also comes very close to being on the border of religion in its own right, espousing principles which have already been encouraged by the world's major religions for milleniums.
+Positive Psychology, however, also comes very close to being on the border of religion in its own right, espousing principles which have already been encouraged by the world's major religions for millenniums.

-Sometimes, the movement goes so far as to promise happiness, something that can be an elusive goal for many, especially in view of the fact that the angle that Positive Psychology takes on finding happiness falls more along the lines of self-fulfillment rather than altruism or self-sacrifice.
-Maslow's theory found its pinnacle in self-actualization, which is certainly a worthy goal for anyone, on the other hand, in offering a humanistic approach that borders on religion, positive psychology might not be able to deliver what it offers to, that is a path to happiness.
+Sometimes, the movement goes so far as to promise happiness, something that can be an elusive goal for many, especially in view of the fact that the angle that Positive Psychology takes on finding happiness falls more along the lines of self-fulfillment, rather than altruism or self-sacrifice.
+Maslow's theory found its pinnacle in self-actualization, which is certainly a worthy goal for anyone.
+On the other hand, in offering a humanistic approach that borders on religion, Positive Psychology might not be able to deliver what it offers as a path to happiness.

 References for Positive Psychology Movement and History